 Tracing in the Buildkite Agent

-Distributed tracing tools like Datadog APM or OpenTelemetry tracing allow you to gain more insight into the the performance of your CI runs - what's fast, what's slow, what could be optimized, and more importantly, how these things are changing over time.
+Distributed tracing tools like Datadog APM or OpenTelemetry tracing allow you to gain more insight into the performance of your CI runs - what's fast, what's slow, what could be optimized, and more importantly, how these things are changing over time.

 The Buildkite agent currently supports the two tracing backends listed above, Datadog APM (using OpenTracing) and OpenTelemetry.
 This doc will guide you through setting up tracing using either of these backends.